learn-co-curriculum/phase-1-intro-to-context/README.md

 ## Introducing Execution Context

-When JavaScript code runs, a JavaScript `Object` is created that contains references to the variables and functions that are defined at the global level.
-This object is referred to as the _global execution context_.
-In addition, any time a function is invoked, a separate `Object` known as the _function execution context_ is created, with references to any variables or functions defined within that function.
+When JavaScript code runs, the JavaScript engine sets aside a place in memory to store references to the variables and functions that are defined at the global level.
+This is referred to as the _global execution context_.
+In addition, any time a function is invoked, a separate space in memory known as the _function execution context_ is created, with references to any variables or functions defined within that function.

 Logically enough, when code is executed at the global level, the _execution context_ is the global execution context.
 Similarly, when a function is invoked, the _execution context_ is the execution context defined for that function.
-However, in addition to their _local_ execution context, functions also have access to the execution contexts of their parents — the global context plus any functions they are enclosed in.
+However, in addition to their _function execution context_, functions also have access to the execution contexts of their parents — the global context plus any functions they are enclosed in.
 In general, _execution context_ refers to the full set of variables and methods available, either locally or via the scope